peterbuk/NicoSoundReborn/README.txt

 Nico Sound Reborn
-Version 1.1
+Version 1.2
-Author: Eternith
+Author: Peter Buk
 -----------------

 This small utility lets you rip an MP3 track from a given NicoNicoDouga link.

-Just run NicoSoundReborn.exe and follow the prompts to insert a NND URL and the file name for the resulting mp3 track (default will be song.mp3).
+Just run NicoSoundReborn.exe and fill in the text boxes with the appropriate fields.

 Current issues:
-- Does not check for valid URL.
-- No MP3 tagging or automatic file naming from source
-- Only tested with NND, although one of the utilities should work with other vid sites.
+- The tag automatic parsing is currently very basic and only uses the video name for all tags.
+- Current implementation is just a GUI wrapper for a script.
+Will need to redirect progress output better.
 - Really big file size due to necessary components.

-But it works!
-(RIP Nicosound)

 Open source components:
 https://www.ffmpeg.org/
 http://rg3.github.io/youtube-dl/

+RIP Nicosound.